Alex-ssvlabs/gitbook-docs/docs/learn/security/audits.md

 ---
-sidebar_label: 'Security'
+sidebar_label: 'Audit Resources'
-sidebar_position: 9
+sidebar_position: 2
 ---

-# Security

-## Bug Bounty Program

-Responsible disclosure of security vulnerabilities is rewarded through our [Immunefi](https://immunefi.com/bounty/ssvnetwork/) bug bounty program.
-The program is focused on [the protocol's smart contracts](https://github.com/ssvlabs/ssv-network), with rewards ranging from $1,500 up to $1,000,000.

-Follow the link for more details: [https://immunefi.com/bounty/ssvnetwork/](https://immunefi.com/bounty/ssvnetwork/)

-## Audit Resources
+# Audit Resources

 The ssv.network has undergone multiple audits, you can find the completed audit review reports at the links below: